V + J! From our monastery in Caen 6 June 1941.

 Notes: For centuries in Catholic culture, there has been a custom of writing at the head of a letter or a document some symbol, name, or phrase that serves to begin that letter or document with a prayer.
 St. Teresa of Avila began many of her letters by writing the name of Jesus.
 St. Thérèse of Lisieux would write J.M.J.T. at the top of many of her letters, then adding Jesus+ before the salutation: “Dear…”.

-In the letters above, the Servant of God Sr. Françoise Thérèse follows the custom of the Visitandines of her time: V+J represents the Visitation motto, Vive Jésus (Live Jesus).
-At the close of her letter she adds: D.S.B., meaning Dieu soit béni (blessed be God).
+In the letters above, the Servant of God Sr. Françoise Thérèse follows the custom of the Visitation nuns of her time: V+J represents the Visitation motto, Vive Jésus (Live Jesus).
+At the close of her letter, she adds D.S.B., meaning Dieu soit béni (blessed be God).
 Pauline is far more simple in the heading of her 10 June reply to Léonie; she makes a sign of the Cross.

-The mention of a “distant brother” who obtained a “precious blessing” from “our incomparable Angelic Shepherd” refers to an apostolic blessing from Pope Pius XII (former Apostolic Nuncio to France) sent by Monsignor Salvatore Natucci for Léonie’s 40th anniversary of religious profession.
-The Visitandines in Caen, seeing Léonie’s delicate state of health, decided to celebrate the anniversary on her birthday, 3 June 1941.
+The mention of a “distant brother” who obtained a “precious blessing” from “our incomparable Angelic Shepherd” refers to an apostolic blessing from Pope Pius XII (the former Apostolic Nuncio to France) sent by Monsignor Salvatore Natucci for Léonie’s 40th anniversary of religious profession.
+The Visitation nuns in Caen, seeing Léonie’s delicate state of health, decided to celebrate the anniversary on her birthday, 3 June 1941.
 Léonie’s biographer, Fr.
 Stéphane-Joseph Piat, O.F.M., mentions that her long thank-you letter to the pope was the last letter that she ever wrote.

 Translation from the French text is the blogger’s own work product and may not be reproduced without permission.